xingxinghuo1000/meteor_monitor_scripts/README_EN.md

 For linux systems, cd detect_meteor, sh show_video_format_support.sh

 Based on the displayed information, check which resolutions and fps the camera supports.
-Configure it in the .config file
+Configure it in the "config.ini" file